Quantum Soft Covering with Relative Entropy Criterion

 \section{Conclusion}

-This work formulates the soft covering problems with relative entropy criterion for both quantum and CQ channels and derives the rate infimum respectively.
-Our covering theorems achieve a closer approximation to the objective state than the usual trace-norm covering on account of the Pinkser inequality.
-To derive the 1-shot bound we provide a continuity and a quadratic bound of relative entropy in replace of the triangle inequality and the quadratic bound of the trace norm, and apply the smoothing technique.
+This work formulates the soft covering problems with relative entropy criterion for fully quantum channels and derives the achievable rate infimum.
+Our covering theorems achieve a closer approximation to the objective state than the usual trace-norm covering on account of the Pinsker inequality.
+To derive the one-shot bound, we provide a continuity and a quadratic bound of relative entropy in place of the triangle inequality and the quadratic bound of the trace norm, and apply the smoothing technique.
 These two bounds also yield a tighter result of the quantum decoupling theorem with relative entropy criterion.
 In addition, we establish achievable bounds on the error exponents and second-order rates for quantum soft covering.